-This product will be invested in investments with environmental and social (E/S) characteristics of at least 30%.
-The share of sustainable investments, the share of EU Taxonomyaligned investments and the share of investments with other E/S characteristics contribute to this share.
-The share of sustainable investments must be at least 15%.
+This product will be invested in investments with environmental and social (E/S) characteristics of at least 30% (minimum).
+The share of sustainable investments, the share of EU Taxonomy-aligned investments and the share of investments with other E/S characteristics contribute to this share.
+The share of sustainable investments must be at least 15% (minimum).
+Investments with other environmental or social characteristics will have a minimum investment of 0%.
 A minimum of 15% will be invested in sustainable investments with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy regulation.
+Other investments will be set at a maximum of 70% and can include investments which are neither aligned with environmental or social characteristics, nor are qualified as sustainable investments.